Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: NLoS (OIRS-PD) Distance Estimation

 with $\hat{d}$ being either $\hat{d}^\ML$ or $\hat{d}^\RML$.
-After compensating for the \gls{LoS} component in the mean of $\mu_{n,k}$, the new observations approximately follow $\chi_{n,k}\sim \mathcal{N}(\bar{\chi}_n,\sigma^{2}_n)$, with $\bar{\chi}_n = R p h_n$.
-We observe that $h_n$ in \eqref{eq:d_from_H_LoS3} explicitly depends on the reflection point $\bm{r}_n$, which, in turn, is a function of the unknown \gls{PD} position $\bm{u}$ (as detailed in Supplementary Material S-I).
+After compensating for the \gls{LoS} component in the mean of $\mu_{n,k}$, the new observations approximately follow $\chi_{n,k}\sim \mathcal{N}(\bar{\chi}_n,\sigma^{2}_n)$, with $\bar{\chi}_n = R{\ed \cdot}p{\ed \cdot}h_n$.
+We now observe that $h_n$ in \eqref{eq:d_from_H_LoS3} explicitly depends on the reflection point $\bm{r}_n$, which, in turn, is a function of the unknown \gls{PD} position $\bm{u}$.
 To streamline the derivation and avoid overloading the notation, the following development of the \gls{NLoS} distance estimators is conducted with respect to $\bm{r}_n$.
-Later in Section \ref{sec:algorithm}, we will then present the complete iterative two-step localization algorithm that starts with an initial misalignment --- using $\bm{w}_n$ in place of $\bm{r}_n$ in the \gls{NLoS} distance estimators --- and progressively refines the orientation of the \gls{OIRS} network toward the \gls{PD} through an adaptive beam steering strategy.
+Later in Section \ref{sec:algorithm}, we will then present the complete iterative localization algorithm that starts with an initial misalignment --- using $\bm{w}_n$ in place of $\bm{r}_n$ in the \gls{NLoS} distance estimators --- and progressively refines the orientation of the \gls{OIRS} network toward the \gls{PD} through an adaptive beam steering strategy.